Stories Still Need to Make Sense: Does Star Wars?

 Also, the premise that "the smaller you are, the faster time moves for you" is uniformly demonstrated throughout the film, as the mouse and mole seem to move only slightly slower than the woodland creatures (presumably since they are only slightly larger), while the deer (stag?) moves much slower than a Leafman, but still somewhat faster than a human.
 The dog demonstrates this perfectly, as well.
 However, MK's father seems to have been able to develop technology that permits the Leafmen to speak with MK in real-time.
 This should be physically impossible in the film's world, as real-time Skype calls cannot happen at different speeds.
 The Leafmen would first have to be recorded, then the recording greatly slowed down, much like MK's father slows down the bat recording.
 Going the other way, MK would have to be recorded, then sped up for the leafmen.
 So an otherwise consistent plot point becomes a plothole at the last minute.
 That didn't have to be that way, though.
 MK's parting would have been so much more meaningful and sad if they knew they would never be able to talk to each other again, or at least not easily.
 And, speeding up and slowing down recordings (after they have been recorded!) is a perfectly plausible way of communicating.

-Now comes the big one: Queen Tara and The Pod.
+Up to this point, it would seem that Epic is a well-written film with plenty of internal logic and plot consistency.
+However, it stumbles mightily in regards to Queen Tara and The Pod.
 The story takes place on the night of a full moon and a summer solstice, when the Queen must choose an heir by selecting a special "pod," which will bloom at midnight.
 Although a lot is said about how the pod must be carefully chosen, nothing is said about what would happen if the wrong pod is selected.
-Although a lot is said about "choosing an heir," nothing is said regarding whether the heir IS the pod, or the pod simply is a tool to help CHOOSE the heir.
+For example, although a lot is said about "choosing an heir," nothing is said regarding whether the heir IS the pod, or the pod simply is a tool to help CHOOSE the heir.
 Some would say the film's ending makes it clear that the pod CHOOSES the heir, but by that time, the queen has died, which means that new circumstances seem to apply.
 If the queen is dead, it is clear that a new heir must be chosen, because we know that without the queen, nothing new can be grown.
 By why does the pod bring the queen back as a spirit-ghost-vision?
 If the queen was still alive, what would be the purpose of the pod?
 Since the pod did not give birth to the one who is chosen heir to the throne, then the pod seems to be profoundly useless.
 Of course, the queen seems to have transferred her "essence" to the pod before death, in which case the pod is only useful because she died.
 Which again begs the question: if the queen had not died, what purpose would the pod have served?
-We are told that the Queen's gives her power to a pod, and that "it's all very mysterious."
+We are told that the Queen gives her power to a pod, and that "it's all very mysterious."
 This would be a fine explanation, except that the pod is quite literally the point (the "McGuffin") of the entire film.
+The writers seem to have forgotten that there is a difference between a plot point being mysterious to the viewers and that same plot point being unexplained in order to hide the logical inconsistencies the writers couldn't be bothered to address.
+If logic is thrown out the window for the convenience of the plot, then the plot is simply poor.
+Nothing shows the weakness of a story more than plot armor.
 Would the queen have died anyway, in the process of giving her power to the pod?
 Was the queen destined to die in order for the pod to bloom?
 And if the pod had bloomed in darkness, would a corrupted version of the queen have chosen one of the Boggins to succeed the Boggins king an heir?

 If you are confused by that previous paragraph, I am glad that you agree just how confusing film inconsistencies can be.
 Now I will admit this is more of a plot hole than a contradiction, as nothing specifically happens to disagree with something that was said earlier.
 However, omissions can often be just as damaging to the storyline as contradictions, because both reduce the amount by which the viewer is emotionally and mentally invested in the story.
 The real contradiction here is that the young girl in Epic asks if she can be queen one day, and her mother tells her "that's not how it works."
 However, that's exactly how it worked!
 The girl became queen!